koa-better-modules/joi-router/README.md

 ## Handling errors

-By default, `koa-joi-router` stops processing the middleware stack when either input validation fails.
+By default, `@koa-better-modules/joi-router` stops processing the middleware stack when either input validation fails.
 This means your route will not be reached.
 If this isn't what you want, for example, if you're writing a web app which needs to respond with custom html describing the errors, set the `validate.continueOnError`